tommmcloud/kubernetes/README.md

 - Separate namespaces per tenant
 - Independent deployments with rolling update support
 - Resource quotas so no tenant can starve the cluster
-- DB credentials injected via Kubernetes Secrets
+- Database credentials injected via Kubernetes Secrets
 - Internal service discovery via CoreDNS
-- External routing by hostname via nginx Ingress Controller
+- External routing by hostname via Ingress Controller

 ---

 ## Architecture
-Each tenant lives in its own namespace.
+Each tenant functions in its own namespace.
 Services provide stable internal DNS.
 Ingress routes external traffic by hostname to the right tenant.

 In production on EKS the Ingress Controller would provision an AWS ALB automatically.
 Security groups on the worker nodes would restrict traffic so only the ALB can reach the pods, and only the pods can reach RDS on port 5432.